OdinsHat/odinshat.github.io/source/_posts/Trying-to-Box-My-First-Rakit.md

 ## What I Learnt

+* Plan and plan some more.
+* Measure once, nmeasure twice, cut/drill, measure thrice.
+* Be prepared to make mistakes.
 * Superglue makes wire insulation melt and potentially merge and short circuit wires.
 * Quick component testers are sometimes faster than a multimetre at giving you a resistor or capacitor value.
 * Making noise is awesome.
 * The continuity tester on my multimetre is great.
 * I'm not very good at making project boxes look good.
-* I have a renewed respect for the [people at Rakits and for their designs and the work that goes into them.
+* I have a renewed respect for the people at Rakits and for their designs and the work that goes into them.
 It ain't easy!
 * I like stickers!!
 * I'm a sucker for sweets!
 * It's possible to fiddle with the the boards components in paralell to make noises in different ways.
 Such as sticking POT terminals over a resistor and you get weird extra/other noises.
-* One of my next projects will involve 'breaking out' every component including those that aren't meant to be to create a Muti-Pot Mega APC!
+As mentioned this will be the core of my next project with an APC.